swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 }
 ```

-Once the escapable instance is constructed, it is limited in scope to the caller's function body since the caller only sees the static nonescapable type.
-If a dynamically escapable value needs to be returned further up the stack, that can be done by chaining multiple `dependsOn(immortal)` functions.
+The constructed instance is returned to the caller without any lifetime dependence.
+The caller can pass that instance
+along as an argument to other functions, but those functions cannot escape it.
+The instance can only be returned further
+up the call stack by chaining multiple `dependsOn(immortal)` functions.

 #### Depending on immutable global variables